-Mälardalen University is offering fully-funded Master Awards for the academic year 2018-2019.
-These opportunities are open to international students and cover 100% of the tuition fee of the programme.
+Mälardalen University is offering fully-funded Master Awards for international students.
+These opportunities are open to international students and cover 100% of the tuition fee of the program.

 The grant is aimed at especially qualified students coming from countries outside of EU/EEA/Switzerland and who are required to pay tuition fees.

 Fab choice for students from all around the world.

 Mälardalen University is one of Sweden’s large institutes of higher education.
 The University has over 14,000 students studying our 52 programs and 1,000 courses, and almost 900 faculty and staff.

 Why at Mälardalen University?
 MDH is characterized by close partnerships with businesses and the public sector in the region, making their University attractive to students – and students attractive on the labour market.